 As puppies, Newfies have a lot of growing to do.
 It’s important that this growth does not happen too fast; this can cause developmental problems and other conditions, like hip dysplasia.
 Giant breed puppy food for the Newfie’s aggressive development will give them the balanced nutrients needed for proper growth.

 Older Newfies will need an average of 5-6 cups of dry kibble a day, split into two meals.
-It’s imperative not to give the Newfoundland only one meal a day, as they may gobble it all up from hunger.
+It’s imperative not to feed your Newfoundland only one meal a day, as they may gobble it all up from hunger.
 This could lead to gastric torsion.
 Several meals spread across the day are recommended.

 The exact amount of food your Newfoundland needs will depend on many different factors.
 Their calorie and nutrient needs change based on their age, size, and activity levels.
 More active dogs will need more food; less active or older dogs typically need less.
 When in doubt, consult your veterinarian for the appropriate feeding portions.
 Feeding your dog too much often leads to obesity, which could greatly decrease their lifespan.